Chelsea v Everton

 The Blues went into the Scot’s final game in charge knowing they were destined for a sixth-place finish regardless of the result.

-Victory, however, would have ensured a record Premier League points haul of 66 - and it looked on after Steven Naismith cancelled out Mata's early opener with a deft 14th-minute chip.
+Victory, however, would have ensured a record Premier League points haul of 66 - and it looked on after Steven Naismith cancelled out Mata's early opener with a stylish 14th-minute chip.

 The visitors duly had chances to win it themselves before Torres' late intervention - notably through substitute Nikica Jelavic - but there wasn't to be one last win for Moyes on his 518th and final game at the helm.

-Moyes will now head off to Old Trafford to take the reins at Manchester United, while Everton's search for a new manager continues.
+Moyes will now head off to Old Trafford to take the reins at Manchester United, while Everton's search for a replacement continues.

 As the referee's full-time whistle signalled the end of the game, so did it bring to an end an 11-year journey in which the former Preston chief not only drove forward a team but galvanised an entire Club.

 Nine top-eight finishes, a first FA Cup final in 14 years, the return of European football to Goodison Park after a near-decade long absence - all tangible examples of the Scot's success.

 Add to those, though, a state-of-the-art training ground, purpose built against a blueprint drafted to Moyes' specifications.
 Add to them, a plaudit-drawing playing style cultivated over time and realised during this season perhaps more than any other.